 What to do at this stage

 Existing commercial contracts should be carefully considered to understand whether such non-preferential terms would impact on the commercial relationship.
-Steps can be taken even now to negotiate new commercial terms to ensure a smooth transition between business partners post 29 March 2019.
+Steps can be taken even now to negotiate new commercial terms to ensure a smooth transition between business partners post Brexit.
 Agreements should be updated to reflect new customs and excise procedures where possible and to try to pre-empt any new tariffs that might apply.

 A costly change in the event of a no-deal scenario would be the change to treatment of goods that are moving between the UK and EU in the same manner as is currently applied to goods moving from the UK to countries outside the EU, so called third countries.
 Customs duties may also apply on goods being imported from the EU where they haven’t been to date.